Family-style

 We want our kids to memorize prayers so that, when words fail them, they fall back on the words that were whispered over them as children.

-We wants our kids to memorize truths about the Faith so that their brain and heart pathways lead them to the One Who created them.
+We want our kids to memorize truths about the Faith so that their brain and heart pathways lead them to the One Who created them.

 "What is essential is that texts that are memorized must at the same time be taken in and gradually understood in depth, in order to become a source of Christian life on the personal level and on the community level" (Catechesi Tredendae 55).